 Accordingly, teachers should be highly aware that there are individual differences in the classroom (Basbay, 2014); teaching plans and personal teaching styles may need to vary to cater to different cultural groups.

 To better facilitate multicultural education in a school setting, it is salient for school authorities and faculty members to know how culturally diverse that school is.
 It would be extremely difficult to offer help to different cultural groups in school without identifying what groups there are within their school community.
 Technology is a useful tool to bridge these groups together and provide cultural-related knowledge.
 One innovative tool that can achieve this is Diversity Atlas.
-It is an analytical tool to measure types and extents of cultural traits in an organization or school community.
+It is an analytical tool to measure types and extents of cultural traits in an organisation or school community.
 It is easy and quick for users to input their information, yet the tool provides in-depth and multifaceted analysis.
 This is especially effective for schools as it has a complex structure that consists of different levels of authority and departments, and breaks down the languages spoken, and cultural groups that otherwise may remain hidden within the school environment.
 After receiving such analysis, schools are able to gain a better understanding of themselves.
 They may want to tackle issues such as diversity in certain departments by applying the tool of Diversity Atlas.
 It is through the school itself to set an example of being proactive in multicultural education, demonstrating to their students the importance of multiculturalism and multicultural education.